musicaHolic/FBproject/README.md

 Facebook pages are used by businesses, organisations and brands to share their stories and

 connect with users.

 This web app is made using only JavaScript, HTML and CSS.

+How to use:
+Copy the files on a web server like apache.
+Run the web server and launch index.html.

 Functionalities:
 1.You can search any facebook pages